MidnightTinge/ftp/README.md

 * **v0.1.0 will mark the first beta release.**
 * **v1.0.0 will mark the first stable release.**

+# Disclaimer

+**⚠ This plugin is NOT AFFILIATED with the official @tailwindlabs/tailwindcss project.
+This is a community project.
+TailwindCSS has not endorsed this project.**

+Most of this readme is one massive TODO.
+I'm pretty busy these days, so this plugin will get work done as I have both the time and mental bandwidth 🙂 but lucky for me I have a pressing need for tailwind in my figma mockups so this will probably have work done until it's mostly usable.

 # Figma Tailwind Plugin

 This is an in-progress plugin meant to scaffold Tailwind styles in a Figma project.
 Currently,